ABOUT ME

 PhD, Econometrics - Tel Aviv University

-I am a hands-on Data Scientist and Group Lead.
-I specialize in Economic applications of machine learning.
+I am a hands-on Data Scientist and Google Director.
+I specialize in Economic applications of machine learning and AI.
 My work combines academic research with industry data-driven products.
 You may ask yourself - what do theoretical Economic models have to do with the machine learning that Data Scientists practice?
 Well.. from my experience.. everything..
 Economic applications of Machine Learning range from marketplace management and auction optimization in the field of recommendation systems, to efficient transportation and behavioral nudging people to carpool, and up to optimizing the decision-making processes of NBA coaches and CEOs.
 A sample of my work in these various domains is detailed below.

 If you have any queries, feel free to contact me via LinkedIn or via sasson.roy@runi.ac.il